 Bonding agencies must obtain approval from the SCAO to issue bail bonds in Minnesota districts courts as a bonding agency.
-To apply, bonding agencies must obtain a license from the Minnesota Department of Commerce and submit a Bail Bond Agency and Surety Application.
+To apply, bonding agencies must obtain a license from the Minnesota Department of Commerce and submit a New Agency Application through the new Bail Bond Program Database.
 Applicants must maintain at least one surety appointment to be considered for approval.

 How do I change bail bond agencies?

-Agents must submit a Change of Agency Application Form to the SCAO who will approve or deny the application.
+Agents must submit a Change of Agency Application Form through the new Bail Bond Program Database to SCAO who will approve or deny the application.
 A Change of Agency application must be approved before an agent may begin issuing bail bonds for the new bonding agency.